-A 6.5-acre parcel containing a stormwater detention facility with a small earthen dam lies within the northwest quadrant of the site.
+A 6.5-acre parcel containing an existing stormwater detention facility with a small earthen dam lies within the northwest quadrant of the site.
 The parcel and detention facility, owned and operated by the City of Colton, connects to a drainage corridor that crosses the site from west to east.
 Another drainage corridor occurs in the southwest quadrant of the site, extending roughly 635 feet before culminating in a small drainage structure.

 The San Jacinto fault zone runs adjacent to the northern property line.
 RDPSP is not within an Alquist-Priolo Earthquake Fault Zone.
 It is not within a liquefaction or subsidence zone established by the County of San Bernardino.
+The following descriptions represent the surrounding land uses in each listed direction: